 In 2012, we were blessed with funding by Jim and Peggy Adams, Frank and Brenda Flautt and the Destin Charity Wine Auction Foundation to open our third Family Foster Home, “Ya Ya House.”
 Ya Ya’s serves up to 12 children and provides a home for children ages 6-17.

-In February of 2015, we celebrated our groundbreaking ceremony for the Travis Tringas Home, which is scheduled to open this fall.
+In February of 2015, we celebrated our groundbreaking ceremony for the Travis Tringas Home.
 Funding is being provided by Destin Charity Wine Auction Foundation and The Travis Tringas Foundation.

 It is through the support of our great community that our dream, The Children’s Neighborhood, is being made possible.
 These family style homes keep sibling groups together that would otherwise be separated into different foster homes, but with your help, we’ve been able to prevent that trauma in many families.
 Your hard work and contributions are making a difference in the life of a child.
 Thank you!